BrendowPaolillo-dev/TCP_chat/README.md

 # Description

-An react chat project implemmented using nodejs websockets.
+A react chat project implemmented using nodejs websockets.

 ## Dependencies